matthew-puku/snackfu/README.md

 US11: As a user I can delete my listing

-## Provide Wireframes for your App.
+## 16. Provide Wireframes for your App.

 Wireframes provided above

-## Describe the way tasks are allocated and tracked in your project.
+## 18. Describe the way tasks are allocated and tracked in your project.

 The team set all tasks on a Trello Board where you allocate tasks individually and mark them for review.
 Once the team has reviewed the task the it is marked as done.

-## Discuss how Agile methodology is being implemented in your project.
+## 19. Discuss how Agile methodology is being implemented in your project.

 Each Trello task has been assigned a timeframe based on the complexity and length of that task.
 Tasks are labeled and sorted by shirt sizes (XS - XL), colors and time lengths.
 When a team member chooses to do a task, they drag that task from the "To-do" secton into the "Doing" section.
 Once that task is completed, the task is dragged into the review secton where the other team members merge the updated app and review.
 Once all memebers have the updated code and have reviewed it, the task is then dragged into the "Done" section.

+We regularly reviewed the project's progress and adjusted our priorities accordingly.

-## Provide an overview and description of your Source control process.
+## 20. Provide an overview and description of your Source control process.

 Source control is the process of logging and controlling changes made to the application so that they can be recalled if need be.
 The method we used was local version control where individuals could work from their own systems and code different sections.
-They would create a feature branch and once completed section they would merge it with the master branch then push it up to github.
-This method while helpful in the fact we could all work on separate tasks, has created many conflicts.
-This has resulted in reverting to older commits.
+They would create a feature branch and once completed section they would merge it with the master branch, push it up to github, and create a pull request.
+Once on github, the Heroku maintainer would check that the code deploys to production without issue and then merge the pull request into the master branch.

-## Provide an overview and description of your Testing process.
+## 21. Provide an overview and description of your Testing process.

+Rspec was used for unit testing.

+During the initial stages of the project, we spend a fair amount of time installing gems and checking their basic functionality worked on all our system environments and on Heroku.
+This process, while initially time-consuming, freed us to develop our own sections of the code without too much concern for technical issues.
+The code was still regularly checked on Heroku just in case, but code deployed to it without issue past day 3 of the project.

-## Discuss and analyse requirements related to information system security.
+## 22. Discuss and analyse requirements related to information system security.

 Information System Security refers to the process of keeping user data safe and secure.
 This is covered in more detail on questions 22 and 23.

-## Discuss methods you will use to protect information and data.
+## 23. Discuss methods you will use to protect information and data.

 For this project we use Devise which is a third party technology that handles the users authentication.
 Devise use B-crypt to securely store user data and they have thousands of hours of code review and testing making them the most used authentication framework.
 We also use a third party company for payment information called Stripe.
 Being a company that handles sensitive information, they take security very seriously and in doing so, they only store user data on their own servers.

-## Research what your legal obligations are in relation to handling user data.
+## 24. Research what your legal obligations are in relation to handling user data.

 Under the Privacy Act 1988, users data is protected from things such as; misuse, loss, and unauthorised access.
 We are obligated under law not to use user data in any way where not authorised.